Motru: History

-The region is at least since the time of the Roman Empire inhabited, in Leurda in 1964, some silver coins from the era of Emperor Septimius Severus (193-211) were found.
-The oldest documented settlement in the territory of present-day town Ploștina (1385 is mentioned).
+The region has been inhabited since at least the time of the Roman Empire, attested by the discovery of some silver coins from the era of Emperor Septimius Severus (193–211) in Leurda in 1964.

-The Dacian town Amutria is mentioned in ancient sources like Ptolemy's Geographia (c.
+The Dacian town Amutria is also mentioned in ancient sources like Ptolemy's Geographia (c.
 150 AD) and Tabula Peutingeriana (2nd century AD), and potentially placed here.
-The name is homonymous with the ancient name of Motru river.
+The name is homonymous with the ancient name of the Motru River.
 After the Roman conquest of Dacia, Amutria was part of an important road network, between Drubetis and Pelendava.
+A settlement and a Roman castrum were discovered in archeological digs near the village of Valea Perilor in the Cătunele commune, close to the road between Motru and Baia de Aramă.
+The Roman road connecting to Drobeta on the Motru valley was also identified in Cătunele.